BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

 In the code above, the `item_group_name` parameter is required, while the `principal_name`, `suppliers`, `customers`, and `uoms` parameters have default values that evaluate to a `False` Boolean.
 Inside the `setup_prerequisites` method, the `create` methods of the linked DocTypes are called based on the arguments passed.

-Notice that the `setup_prerequisites` method of the `TestItem` has an additional `do_not_add_customers_suppliers` parameter.
-This is a parameter that's also present in the `create` method of the `TestItem` (which we'll touch on later).
-This is an added condition when adding suppliers and customers to their respective child tables in the Item document being created.

 ### 5.1.2 create

 This method creates an instance of the current DocType.
-The parameters of `create` methods are the names of link fields and the `do_not_save` parameter:
+The parameters of `create` methods are: the names of link fields that are **required** (unless frequently set), and the `do_not_save` parameter:

 ```python
 class TestItem(unittest.TestCase):